This post was originally written in 2015, but has since been updated with a few more of our favourite foods to try in Australia.

 If you are visiting Australia and want to taste some local’s favourites, and a list of food to try in Australia, here is what you should look for.
 Let’s start with the most obvious and well-known items.

 A dark brown food paste made out of brewers yeast extract.
 This Australian favourite is as polarising as it gets.
 People either love it or hate it, there is no in between.
 It looks rich and it doesn’t really smell bad, which is probably why a lot of first-timers often confuse it for an alternative to Nutella.

 It’s not.
 In fact, it’s quite the opposite.
 It’s really salty, slightly bitter and malty.
 Best consumed in a thin layer on toast with butter and some avocado on top.
 It’s similar to the English version of Marmite.

 We love it.

 Speaking of chocolate, Tim Tams are possibly THE BEST CHOCOLATE bars on earth.
-I’m not even kidding.
-Made by an Australian’s food company Arnott’s, Tim Tams are composed of 2 layers of chocolate cream filling and coated in a thin layer of chocolate.
-I don’t even like chocolate, but if you put a box of Tim Tams in front of me I will eat it all!
-And I’m not the only one with a Tim Tam obsession.
-Supposedly, there are over 35 million packs of Tim Tams sold every year in Australia.
-That’s almost 2 packs per person!
+We’re not even kidding.
+Made by an Australian’s food company Arnott’s, Tim Tams are composed of 2 layers of chocolate cream filling and coated with a thin layer of chocolate.

 Best enjoyed on a beach after a long swim or a great surf, or at a campsite after a long day of trekking.